losol/eventuras/docs/Specification/Orders.md

 | K4 | Sightseeing | 0 |
 | K5 | Guided walk | 0 |

-If he wants to change his current products, we can have the following cases.
+If he wants to change his products, we will be dropping his editable orders, and place the minimum orderlines to correct it to the wanted quantity of products.

 **Remove dinner**
-To get a baseline we sum all invoiced orders, and are skipping orders which are draft/verified.
+To get a baseline we sum all invoiced orders, and are skipping orderlines from orders with status draft/verified.

 | ItemCode | Product name | Invoiced Quantity | Wanted Quantity | Difference |
 |--|--|--|--|--|